jasonbuchanan145/GithubReposToRag/README.md

 ## 📦 Technologies

-- **LlamaIndex**: Core RAG functionality
+- **LlamaIndex**: Core RAG functionality and document processing
-- **Sentence Transformers**: Text embeddings
+- **Sentence Transformers**: E5-small-v2 embeddings (384 dimensions)
-- **vLLM**: Optimized LLM inference
+- **vLLM + Qwen**: High-performance LLM inference with Qwen2.5-3B-Instruct
-- **Cassandra**: Vector database
+- **Cassandra**: Distributed vector database for embeddings storage
+- **Redis**: Job queue (ARQ) and event streaming infrastructure
-- **FastAPI**: REST API
+- **FastAPI**: REST API with Server-Sent Events (SSE) support
+- **Kubernetes + Helm**: Container orchestration and deployment
-- **Kubernetes**: Deployment and orchestration
+- **Docker**: Containerization and image management

 ## 🤝 Contributing

-Contributions are welcome, although this project is still in the non-functional MVP build out stage scheduled to be completed by August 15 2025.
+Contributions are welcome!
+This project is currently in active development with the core MVP functionality being implemented.

+### Development Guidelines

+- Follow the existing project structure and naming conventions
+- Test changes with the provided Minikube environment
+- Update documentation for any new features or architectural changes
+- Ensure Docker images build successfully with the provided Dockerfiles

+### Current Development Status

+The system includes:
+- ✅ Repository ingestion pipeline with GitHub integration
+- ✅ Multi-level vector storage (code, package, project)
+- ✅ Intelligent query routing and iterative refinement
+- ✅ Kubernetes deployment with Helm charts
+- ✅ Real-time job processing with progress streaming

 ## 📄 License

-This project is licensed under the Apache License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.